 To request the CHBA's endorsement, please comply with the Nominations and Endorsements Committee procedures, which can be found here.

 CHBA’s Public Policy committee serves as the governmental policy and advocacy arm of the organization.
 Advocacy is non-partisan and focused on issues relevant to Latino lawyers and the Hispanic community.
-This committee members manifest their advocacy by: (1) monitoring national and state legislation that impacts the Hispanic community; (2) providing legal analysis for parties with pertinent policy issues before the Judicial Branch; and (3) advocating for policy changes within government at to reflect the concerns of Latino Lawyers and Hispanics that interface with the Judicial system.
+This committee focuses its advocacy efforts on: (1) monitoring national and state legislation that impacts the Hispanic community; (2) providing legal analysis for parties with pertinent policy issues before the Judicial Branch; and (3) analyzing and advocating for policy changes to reflect the concerns of Latino Lawyers and Hispanics.

 The Scholarship Committee works with the CHBA’s Foundation, a non-profit 501(c)(3) corporation, to raise money to fund scholarships for law students attending the University of Colorado Law School ("CU") or the University of Denver Sturm College of Law ("DU").
 Proceeds from the CHBA’s Silent Auction held during its annual banquet are used to fund these scholarships.
 In addition, the CHBA has endowed scholarships at CU and DU: (1) the CHBA Scholarship In Memory of Louise Romero at CU; and (2) the CHBA Scholarship in Memory of Larry Manzanares at DU.
 For more information, or to make a tax deductable contribution, contact Victoria Lovato.